Last Updated: February 16, 2022

 Wacom Cintiq Pro 24 vs Huion Kamvas Pro 22

 Because the drawing surface on the Wacom Cintiq Pro 24 is huge, it’s almost like drawing on a table.
+It is one of the top drawing tablets for animation.
 However, the price is significantly higher.
 Since Wacom Cintiq Pro 24 is one of the famous professional tablets, it should only be considered if you are a skilled and experienced artist.

 The following are some of the characteristics of Huion Kamvas Pro 22: